Impurity immersed in a two-component few-fermion mixture in a one-dimensional harmonic trap: The Method

 where $\mathbf{H}_n(\cdot)$ is $n$-th Hermite polynomial and $a_0=\sqrt{\hbar/m\Omega}$ is a natural unit of length in the problem.
 These functions are eigenfunctions of the operator \eqref{HamiltonianC} with eigenvalue $E_n=(n+1/2)\hbar\Omega$.
 In this way one can decompose field operators and introduce corresponding annihilation operators as

 Of course, they fulfill natural anticommutation fermionic relations.
-This gives us a natural path to introduce basis in the many-body Hilbert space.
-As mentioned already, in our notation, the basis vectors have a form of tensor product
+This gives us a natural path to introduce a basis in the many-body Hilbert space.
+As mentioned already, in our notation, the basis vectors have the form of a tensor product